 Foreign source dividends include the gross amount of repatriated dividends under IRC Section 965 and included in Indiana adjusted gross income.
 Foreign source dividends also include the amount of GILTI income included in federal taxable income prior to the IRC section 250 deduction.

 Caution: Do not use line 12 to deduct out-of-state income.
-Instead, see the instructions for Form IT-20 Schedules E and F on page 24 and page 25.
+Instead, see the instructions for Form IT-20 Schedules E and F beginning on page 25.

 Line 13 - Subtotal of Income